ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 ---
 {% include image.html url="/img/post-assets/2021-11-03-how-not-to-home-lab/HomeLab.png" description="Bare Metal Home Lab - circa 2020" %}

-I learned how not to build a home lab.
-You should avoid small machines and go with big, multiprocessor machines with fast hypervisors, that is, unless you enjoy finding new ways to use Raspberry Pis.
+I learned how not to build a home lab, at least in my case.
+I decided to avoid small machines and go with big, multiprocessor machines with a fast hypervisor (type-1), that is, because I wasn't enjoying tinkering with my Raspberry Pis anymore.

 In 2020, I built a bare-metal home lab consisting of a Raspberry Pi K3S Kubernetes cluster and a cluster of Mac Minis.
 Running Kubernetes on Raspberry Pis was fun, but eventually, I needed more clusters running different Kubernetes distributions.
 The problem with bare metal is that it is inflexible and can get expensive over time.
 It was time to re-think my home lab strategy.